bingoohuang/statical/example/README.md

 # How to run?

-Run `go generate` to create a statik package that embeds the binary data underneath the public directory.
+Run `go generate` to create a statical package that embeds the binary data underneath the public directory.

 	$ go generate

-Once the statik package is generated, run the web server:
+Once the statical package is generated, run the web server:

 	$ go run main.go